GDenisC/jsc/README.md

 ## Unglobalization

-- Patches some hooking techniques (replacing a function/method with a malicious clone)
+- Patches some hooking techniques (replacing a function/method with a malicious version)
 - Better code compression results

 ```js